masashitsubaki/CPI_prediction/README.md

 </div>
 In our paper, we propose a graph neural network (GNN) for molecules, which is based on learning representations of r-radius subgraphs (or called fingerprints) in molecules.
-The details of our GNN and its implementation for predicting various molecular properties are [here.](https://github.com/masashitsubaki/GNN_molecules)
+The details of our GNN and its implementation for predicting various molecular properties are https://github.com/masashitsubaki/GNN_molecules.

 ## Characteristics

 - This code is very easy to use.
 After setting the environment (e.g., PyTorch), preprocessing data and learning a model can be done by only two commands (see "Usage").
-- If you prepare data with the same format as provided in the dataset directory, your can learn our model using your data by the two commands (see "Training of our neural network using your CPI dataset").
+- If you prepare data with the same format as provided in the dataset directory, your can learn our model with your data by the two commands (see "Training of our neural network using your CPI dataset").